Facepunch/sbox-blocks-procgen/README.md

 # sbox-blocks-procgen
-A procedurally generated example game for use with the sbox-voxel framework.
+A procedurally generated example game for use with the sbox-voxels framework.